vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.

     > **NOTE**: If the deployment failed during the createDevice operation, the **Outputs** pane will be blank.
-You will finds steps listed below to create the devices manually.
+You will finds steps listed below to create the device manually and record lab information.

 1. In your text editor, create a record of the following Outputs for use later: